 By Naomi Wallace

 Directed by Thomas Ward

-Dalton Chance, fifteen years old and an open book.
-Pace Creagan, seventeen, brimful of adventure, fearless and feared.
+Dalton Chance, 15 years old and an open book.
+Pace Creagan, 17, brimful of adventure, fearless and feared.
 To Dalton, she's irresistible.
 To Pace, he's a challenge.
 The Trestle at Pope Lick Creek is a beautiful and haunting play.
 A coming-of-age story with a wicked twist, it reaches into the depths of a nation and asks what lies beneath.